tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 * Write up note at the end of week 2 as an exercise
 * Clean up assignment formatting - **merge requirements and normal mode**.  **merge the two kinds of objectives**.
 Get consistent about deliverables (maybe unbold) and notes/additional resources.
 * Give all assignments better (simpler) names.
-* The students have requested more days of build-a-whole-app.
-* Use Foundation instead of Bourbon
 * Readings at night were largely ignored.
 Probably better to have smaller sets of reading.
 * Git immersion stunk.
 Pro Git better?
 * Update assignment JSONs as we work through cohort 4.